lordsharks/academic/content/home/about.md

 # About Me

-Ariel Muldoon is the research consulting statistician for the College of Forestry at Oregon State University.
-She consults with faculty and students in the department on a huge variety of statistical topics, from study design to analysis and through to writing up results and making final plots.
+I am currently the research consulting statistician for the College of Forestry at Oregon State University.
+I consults with faculty and students in the department on a huge variety of statistical topics, from study design to analysis and through to writing up results and making final plots.
+I blog about statistics and R topics at [Very Statisticious](https://aosmith.rbind.io/).